autonity/docs.autonity.org/glossary/index.md

 ## voting round
 An Autonity network's configured [voting period](/glossary/#voting-period) for computing median price data for currency pairs provided by the [oracle network](/glossary/#oracle-network).

+For example, a [vote period](/glossary/#vote-period) of `30` will initiate a new oracle voting round at 30-block intervals.

 ## wallet
 A software application that provides functionality for a system user to access and manage their [accounts](/glossary/#account).